 EPR costs become significant in a few scenarios:

 - Heavy glass packaging at high volume.
 Glass is cheap per kg, but it's heavy.
 A brand shipping 100,000 glass bottles per year has serious tonnage.
-At 300g per bottle, that's 30,000 kg of glass — €1,050 in Spain alone, and more in other markets.
+At 300g per bottle, that's 30,000 kg of glass — €3,000 in the Netherlands at €0.100/kg, and a meaningful invoice in every market.

 - Plastic-heavy packaging to the Netherlands.
-Dutch plastic rates at €0.640/kg add up fast if your packaging is predominantly plastic.
+Dutch plastic rates at €1.22–1.32/kg add up fast if your packaging is predominantly plastic.

 - Selling to many countries simultaneously.
 The per-country fees are small, but when you aggregate across 10–15 EU markets, the total and the compliance overhead both grow.